steve-metrax/Unifi-Bandwidth-Monitor/README.md

 - Right click on "main.py" and "Upload to /", this will send to file to the Lilygo board
 - Right click on "vga2_8x16.py" and "Upload to /", this will send to file to the Lilygo board
 - Reset the board
+- Your Lilygo display board should connect to your wifi, login to your Unifi gateway and display the real time bandwidth.